 From Lake Waikaremoana we continue on Gisborne, our home for three nights, where we'll discover both the amazing natural wonders and fascinating history of Te Tai Rāwhiti.

 We start the day with a special adventure – the reef at Tatapouri Bay, just north of Gisborne.
 For an experience like no other, standing among the stingrays of Tatapouri Bay has to be the ultimate.
 Kitted out in waders, guided along the reef by your local guide and standing quietly while the wild children of Tangaroa swim to you.

 Many people describe it as the most amazing, natural ecological interaction they have had in New Zealand.
 And should the weather, or the tide, not be suitable, the welcome talk about the reef life and a cup of tea while listening to the stories of the coast are a great substitute.

 Waikeruru Ecosanctuary is a project which amazes me.
-The farmland on which the sanctuary is located, formerly the Longbush Reserve, was purchased in 2000 by notable kiwis Dame Anne Salmond and husband Jeremy Salmond, in conjunction with some generous sponsors.
+The farmland on which the sanctuary is located, formerly the Longbush Reserve, was purchased in 2000 by notable kiwis Dame Anne Salmond and her late husband Jeremy Salmond, in conjunction with some generous sponsors.

 Located just inland from Gisborne in the bush-clad Waimata River Valley, their mission is to regenerate bush and birdlife on the farmland block, creating a haven for rare and endangered species of native birds, plants and animals.

 When purchased, Waikereru was under severe ecological threat.
 Cattle grazed the hills and riverside bush, the forest floor was barren, garden rubbish and other refuse including cars were dumped in the gullies or beside the river.
 Now, the forest floor has been colonised by kawakawa and other natives and rare plants, including black and hooded green orchids, are re-emerging.

 The numbers of indigenous birds including kereru, tui, bellbird, fantail, kingfisher and rūrū have markedly increased, with sightings of rare species including whiteheads, weka and the karearea or New Zealand falcon.